saketh2407/IOT-Based-Smart-Irrigation-System/README.md

 sensor, temperature monitoring sensor, works on WiFi, can spread up to a wide area with WiFi.
 * Farmers face many difficulties in agriculture, one of the major issue is timely water supply to plants.
 * To reduce farmers workload, automating agriculture by ensuring water supply to plants and a perfect water management system which support the farmers to get quality production.

-CODES: WE USE AURDINO ADE AND  Adafruit GFX AND  SSD1306 LIBRARYS, Thingspeak Server.
+->CODES: WE USE AURDINO ADE AND  Adafruit GFX AND  SSD1306 LIBRARYS, Thingspeak Server.

 ->MODEL: